How To Convert Lagoon Sewage System To Septic Tank System? (Question)

 This design incorporates equipment that measure the depth and quality of wastewater contained inside the lagoon, as well as the pace at which the water is delivered to the lagoon.
 All of these variables are computed, and the results are used to determine when the effluent should be released.
 Surface water lagoons, sometimes known as “surface water lagoons,” are designed to discharge directly into rivers and streams, therefore reducing or eliminating the need for further treatment.

-See also: How Deep Is Invert Inlet Septic Tank?
-(Perfect answer)
+See also: How To Find Out If A Home Is In Septic Tank?
+(Correct answer)

 Continuous Discharge Lagoons